suchipi/hex-engine/packages/website/docs/api-2d.md

 ##### multiplyYMutate

+> Available since version: 0.0.1

 `multiplyYMutate(amount: number): this`

 Mutate this Point by multiplying its y value by the specified value.

 ##### divide

+> Available since version: 0.0.0

 `divide(other: Point | number): Point`

 Create a new Point whose x and y values are equivalent to this one's, but with each divided by the specified value.

+> In versions prior to 0.0.1, this method was named `dividedBy`.

 ##### divideMutate

+> Available since version: 0.0.0

 `divideMutate(other: Point | number): this`

 Mutate this Point by dividing its x and y values by the specified value.

+> In versions prior to 0.0.1, this method was named `dividedByMutate`.

 ##### divideX

+> Available since version: 0.0.1

 `divideX(amount: number): Point`